+a.
 Academic Warning

-Formal warning shall take the form of written notice from the Student Affairs Assistant Dean and may be issued when there is a perceived trend toward increasing cognitive and/or non-cognitive difficulty.
+Formal warning shall take the form of written notice from the SAPP Committee Chairperson and may be issued when there is a perceived trend toward increasing cognitive and/or non-cognitive difficulty.
 The notice shall set out the problem (s) in reasonable detail and shall indicate possible consequences.

-b.
 Academic Probation